 Also, it’s important to note that all KeepKey wallets are tested and packaged in tamper-proof shrink wrap before being sent to you.
 You’ll know immediately upon receiving your wallet whether or not it’s been tampered with because there’s no way to open the box containing your KeepKey without breaking a security seal.

 The wallet’s large OLED display (KeepKey has by far one the best glossy screens available featuring a 256×64 3.12″) helps confirm you’re sending to the intended recipient.
-However, it will not prevent phishing attacks.back to menu ↑
+However, it will not prevent phishing attacks.

 As is the case with any hardware wallet, your device is as private as the software wallet it’s used with.
-KeepKey works with MultiBit, Mycelium, and Electrum, which is the most private of the three.back to menu ↑
+KeepKey works with MultiBit, Mycelium, and Electrum, which is the most private of the three.

 KeepKey has a solid support team that provides a bunch of articles to help you through the sticking points you may encounter as you get comfortable using your wallet.
 There is also an extensive customer support section on their website, and the topics in this section cover everything from “Initialization” and “How to Add an Account” to “Introduction to Bitcoin”.
 The website also has an extensive list of FAQs to provide information, assist and understand the most common question asked.

 Support tickets are handled through email.
-Several reviewers have stated that they received a response to their issue within 2 business days.back to menu ↑
+Several reviewers have stated that they received a response to their issue within 2 business days.

 KeepKey vs. TREZOR

 An interesting fact about KeepKey is that it is actually a port of the TREZOR’s code and firmware.
-Full comparison of hardware wallets can be read here.
+A full comparison of hardware wallets can be read here.

 There is no huge difference between these two wallets.
 One of the differences is that TREZOR has been around much longer (launched in 2013, while KeepKey was launched in 2015).
 These two devices also differ in design.
-TREZOR is plastic and lighter, while KeepKey is aluminum, heavier and has a more premium feel.
-TREZOR is very light (12 grams), which means that it may be more drop-proof than KeepKey.back to menu ↑
+TREZOR is plastic and lighter, while KeepKey is aluminum, heavier, and has a more premium feel.
+TREZOR is very light (12 grams), which means that it may be more drop-proof than KeepKey.

 KeepKey vs. Paper Wallet

-Paper wallets can be difficult to setup and it’s easy to make mistakes, and these are the reasons why KeepKey is s better option than a paper wallet.
-With KeepKey hardware wallet, it’s easier to create secure offline storage, and also if you lose your KeepKey pin or device, there are routes to recovery.
-Paper wallets are just as secure if created correctly without any mistake, though.back to menu ↑
+Paper wallets can be difficult to set up and it’s easy to make mistakes, these are the reasons why KeepKey is s better option than a paper wallet.
+With the KeepKey hardware wallet, it’s easier to create secure offline storage, and also if you lose your KeepKey pin or device, there are routes to recovery.
+Paper wallets are just as secure if created correctly without any mistake, though.

 Does KeepKey Wallet Work with Litecoin?

-KeepKey can be used to store Litecoin, as well as Ethereum, Dash, Dogecoin and Namecoin.
-The device itself is compatible with any altcoin, so it’s up to software wallet developers to integrate support.back to menu ↑
+KeepKey can be used to store Litecoin, as well as Ethereum, Dash, Dogecoin, and Namecoin.
+The device itself is compatible with any altcoin, so it’s up to software wallet developers to integrate support.

 Overall, the KeepKey is a great device, and it’s by far the sleekest and easiest to use multi-cryptocurrency hardware wallet at the current price range.
 The guys at KeepKey did an amazing job with creating a beautifully designed hardware wallet with a large screen that allows for a comfortable experience when performing important actions like confirming transactions.
 The plugins are easy to install and use, and the interface on the software client is uncomplicated and intuitive.
 The lack of a web wallet took a bit of getting used to.
 However, after less than half an hour I enjoyed the flexibility.

 The lack of options within the plugin was the only negative I found with this wallet.
 The ability to send directly from a link and being able to label sending addresses would be welcome additions.
-However, the latter is available when using the KeepKey hardware wallet with software such as Multbit or Electrum.back to menu ↑
+However, the latter is available when using the KeepKey hardware wallet with software such as Multibit or Electrum.

 - Beautiful design